HISTORY

 A 13 acre block of the stud including the Inglewood homestead and stables was sold off in 2002, with a new house and stable complex built at the back of the farm.
 From the stud’s broodmare band the Wigley’s continued to sell yearlings at the Karaka Sales, while Nick’s patient and dedicated English style of training came into play.

-In the short time they have been running the stud, Gus and Bianca have produced the stakes winners Ugo Foscolo, Fifty Fifty, Secret Allure, Replique and Zigwig, from just 40 odds runners.
+In the short time they have been running the stud, Gus and Bianca have produced Group One winners Velocious and Ugo Foscolo as well as stakes winners Matchmaker, Fifty Fifty, Secret Allure, Replique and Zigwig, with a black-type to runners ratio of 24%.

-The training arm of Inglewood Stud offers another dimension to the opportunity afforded to Zacinto and War Decree.
+The training arm of Inglewood Stud offers another dimension to the opportunity afforded to War Decree and the progeny of Inglewood Stud.
 The future of Inglewood Stud looks bright under the next generation of this historic New Zealand racing family.